HenkBoxma/rigi-ios/README.md

 ```
 <br/>

+## Make previews

+With the Rigi tokens in place you can start to make previews of the translatable texts in the simulator and load the these previews to the Rigi server.
+This section describes how to do this.

 ### Make previews in the Simulator (manual)

-Now its time to capture previews of the translatable texts in the Xcode Simulator.
-Run the Target or Scheme that includes the preview code and the pseudo language.
+Run the Target or Scheme that runs the project in pseudo language.
 In this example we use the **RigiExample Pseudo** scheme which automatically runs the app in the **psuedo language (Zulu)** and activates the Rigi SDK on startup.

 Navigate through the app and capture previews of all screens that contain translatable texts.